jasonkaskel/neptunes-pride-alert/README.md

 29. Click `Add`

 Now you are for real all done!
 If you're being attacked, at whatever minute mark you selected in step `28` above you should receive a text message telling you what ships are coming at you!
 Have fun conquering the galaxy!

+\* free-ish.
+Twilio gives you a bunch of free SMS credits when you sign up.
+When you run out it's like fractions of a penny per text, so whatever.